 The task is to pick which cards you need to flip over to prove the rule that all even numbers have red on the other side.

 Most people look only to confirm the rule, so they turn over the 8, because it must show red on the other side.
-However, the orange is also necessary—if it has an even number on the other side, it would prove the rule false.
+However, the Blue is also necessary—if it has an even number on the other side, it would prove the rule false.

 Instead of using numbers and colours, Gilovich used negative stereotypes.
 When people belonged to the stereotypical group, they looked for the information that would prove the rule false, as that would save their image of themselves.